 Regardless of what style or size you choose, remember that you'll have the chest of drawers for a long time and use it in many places.
 Choose wisely and it will serve you well.

-We're not kidding when we say that a chest of drawers works in every room.
+A chest of drawers works in every room.
 Here are just a few of the ways this super-versatile piece of furniture can impact your home.

 In the Bedroom